0verbyte/go-gist/README.md

 % ./gogist -upload <filepath> <filepath>
 ```

-`gogist` will log which files have been uploaded and the url to view the file on gist
+`gogist` will log which files have been uploaded and the url to view the file on gist.
+If the file you are uploading is large (check `-h` for exact max upload size), you should use the flag `-allow-large-files`.

 _Note: all files are uploaded as secret gists_

-## Disclaimer
-This isn't some master piece it's more of an brute force on solving an annoying problem when sharing code.
-I will probably add new things as I need them, but for now this suites my needs, use at your own will :).